Jennifer Batten: Other work

 Batten has written two music books: Two Hand Rock (published by Hal Leonard) and The Transcribed Guitar Solos of Peter Sprague (self-published).

-She also has three DVD/download courses available from TrueFire: Rock Sauce for Lead Guitar, Rock Sauce for Rhythm Guitar, and 50 Ultra Intervallic Guitar Licks You Must Know.
+She also has three instructional DVD/download courses available from TrueFire: Rock Sauce for Lead Guitar, Rock Sauce for Rhythm Guitar, and 50 Ultra Intervallic Guitar Licks You Must Know.
+They provide her insights on the instrument and help educate the next generation of guitarists.

+Batten continues to play and speak at clinics such as the Schorndorf annual German workshop or guitar festivals like the Larvik Guitar Festival.
+Batten covers a range of topics, including guitar questions to travel issues and her own experiences.
+When young guitarists ask Batten for advice, she tells them "Keep your nose to the grindstone, work on your music, and the career will take care of itself."

+In the summer of 2015, Batten gave a series of seminars called Self-Empowerment For The Modern Musician Experience.
+These seminars discussed many different topics such as practical tools to help musicians make the most of their skills, optimizing revenue streams, and creating a work-life balance.

+Batten appeared as a guest for the "50 Years of Jeff Beck" anniversary concert at the Hollywood Bowl on August 10th, 2016.
+This event celebrated this revered and legendary guitarist's five decades of music.

 In 2019, Batten worked with Rodrigo Teaser for a tribute to Michael Jackson ten years after his death, titled 10 years without Michael Jackson.
 For this show, Batten was joined LaVelle Smith Jr., who was Jackson's choreographer and dancer for more than 20 years.

+Since 2021, Batten is part of many of the shows in the world tour of a Michael Jackson musical called "This is Michael" with live performances in Europe and Latin America.

 Awards and recognition

 In November 2011, Batten was featured on BBC Radio 4's series Joan Armatrading's More Guitar Favourites.

-Her work was given the "She Rocks Icon Award" in January 2016.
+Her work was given the "She Rocks Icon Award" in January 2016 by the Women's International Music Network.

+Batten has also been inducted into Guitar Player Magazine's Gallery of the Greats.

+Her first tour in 2016 with Uli Jon Roth and Andy Timmons is known as The Ultimate Guitar Tour.

+Batten co-hosted the 2025 She Rocks Awards with Lindsey Sterling.

-Personal life
+Personal life and Current Work

 Batten enjoys creating stained and fused glass art, and steampunk art.

+Batten currently lives in her adopted hometown of Portland, Oregon where she still performs with her current cover band, Jennifer Batten and Full Steam which began in early 2019.
+They cover a variety of genres of dance music from Michael Jackson, Prince, Hall and Oates, Huey Lewis, Toto, Van Halen, Foreigner, Journey, Peter Gabriel and more.